The Berkeley Linguistics Graduate Program

 - Admissions is competitive - only about 10% of all applicants are offered admissions.

-- There is one admissions cycle per year (apply in early December to start the following August).
+- There is one admissions cycle per year (apply in the fall (Dec.
+1 deadline) to start the following August).

 - The aim of the training program is to lead you to a career in research and/or teaching.